EnterpriseDB/barman/doc/manual/43-backup-commands.en.md

 You can use the `--exclusive` option to specify whether to stop immediately before or immediately after the recovery target.

-Barman allows you to specify a target timeline for recovery, using the `target-tli` option.
-The notion of timeline goes beyond the scope of this document; you can find more details in the PostgreSQL documentation, as mentioned in the _"Before you start"_ section.
+Barman allows you to specify a target timeline for recovery using the `--target-tli` option.
+This can be set to a numeric timeline ID or one of the special values `latest` (to recover to the most recent timeline in the WAL archive) and `current` (to recover to the timeline which was current when the backup was taken).
+If this option is omitted then PostgreSQL versions 12 and above will recover to the `latest` timeline and PostgreSQL versions below 12 will recover to the `current` timeline.
+You can find more details about timelines in the PostgreSQL documentation as mentioned in the _"Before you start"_ section.

 Barman 2.4 introduces support for `--target-action` option, accepting the following values: